Jothamcloud/user-management-script/README.md

 - *Log File*: Actions performed by the script are logged in /var/log/user_management.log.
 - *Password File*: Generated passwords are stored securely in /var/secure/user_passwords.txt with restricted permissions.

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request with your changes.
-For major changes, please open an issue first to discuss what you would like to change.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-This README provides a comprehensive overview of your project, its setup, usage, and other important details.
-You can now include this README file in your GitHub repository to help others understand and use your project.